Lucile Hadžihalilović: Career

+1986–1998: Early work

-Hadžihalilović worked as an editor for a number of films before beginning her own projects.
+Hadzihalilovic worked as an editor for a number of films before beginning her own projects.
 The first film she worked on was Sylvain Ledey's short Festin (1986), after which she edited Alain Bourges' 1991 documentary Horizons artificiels (Trois rêves d'architecture), which has been described as "three confrontations between the discourse on architecture and the architecture of speech."
 Soon after, she had begun her collaboration with Gaspar Noé and worked on his 1991 short Carne.
 In 1994, she worked on the short La Baigneuse by Joel Leberre.
-Hadžihalilović then both produced and edited Noe's feature-length sequel to Carne, 1998's I Stand Alone.
+Hadzihalilovic then both produced and edited Noe's feature-length sequel to Carne, 1998's I Stand Alone.